Hastycodea/100-days-of-code/README.md

 This java application showcases the use of CRUD operations.
 ### Day 44
 This Java application connects to a MySQL database and retrieves student information from the `students` table.
 It demonstrates the use of JDBC (Java Database Connectivity) for executing SQL queries and processing the results.
 It employs the use of PreparedStatement.
+### Day 45
+This Java application connects to a MySQL database, retrieves data from the students table, and extracts metadata about the database schema and tables.